 Since 1999, the Technology Development Board has been honouring scientists and engineers for their innovations on National Technology Day.
 The board also selects a different theme every year.
-This year’s theme is: ‘Science and Technology for a Sustainable Future.
-In keeping with the theme, we present the ICT companies that are harnessing science and technology in India for a sustainable future.
+This year’s theme is: ‘School to Startups -Igniting Young Minds to Innovate.

 Top tech companies for CSR in India

 Infosys has been an early adopter of a strong CSR agenda.
 Along with sustained economic performance and robust eco-sustainability management, this ‘Made in India’ technology giant believes in the importance of social stewardship.
 Compassionate couple Sudha and Narayan Murthy lead the CSR strategy through Infosys Foundation, embracing responsibility to create a positive impact in the surrounding communities.
 The key programmes at Infosys are driven by the valuable CSR platforms they have built over the years.